-Diminished is one of three special defences which exist for the criminal offence of murder.
-The defence of diminished responsibility is set out in Section 2 of the Homicide Act 1957 as amended by the Coroners and Justice Act 2009.
+Diminished responsibility is one of three special defences which exist for the criminal offence of murder.
+The defence of diminished responsibility is set out in s 2 of the Homicide Act 1957 (HA 1957) (as amended by the Coroners and Justice Act 2009 (CJA 2009)).
 When the defence is successfully pleaded it has the effect of reducing a murder conviction to manslaughter.

-Diminished responsibility is part of three special defences which differ from all other defences in the criminal law as they do not apply to all crimes – only applying to murder – and that they have the effect of reducing criminal liability rather than absolving the defendant from liability completely.
-Also contained within this three pronged group are the defences of provocation and suicide pact.
+Diminished responsibility is part of three special defences which differ from all other defences in the criminal law as they only apply to murder and have the effect of reducing criminal liability, rather than absolving the defendant from liability completely.
+Also contained within this three-pronged group are the defences of provocation and suicide pact.

 Abnormality of mental functioning